hugoabernier/tahoeninja.blog/content/about.md

 I started working with SharePoint back when it was codenamed **Tahoe** — before it actually became SharePoint 2001.
 I have been working with it ever since.

 This is my least favorite part about blogging: talking about myself.
-I have no problems talking about the Microsoft Power Platform (especially Power Pages!!!), SharePoint, Dynamics, software development, but I don’t like talking about myself.
+I have no problems talking about the AI, Microsoft Power Platform (especially Power Pages!!!), SharePoint, Dynamics, software development, but I don’t like talking about myself.

 I know, I know, I’m supposed to establish my credibility as an expert, blah, blah, blah… but here’s how I see it: read my blog and see for yourself.
 Maybe I don’t know what I’m talking about, maybe I do.
 [There’s really no way for me to tell](https://en.wikipedia.org/wiki/Dunning%E2%80%93Kruger_effect).